Fair Value Measurements

 As we discussed, fair value is the exit price in the principal market.
 But what is meant by the principal market?
 And how does one go about determining it?

-ASC 820 indicates that the principal market should be determined based on the market with the greatest volume and level of activity for the asset or liability.
-In the absence of contrary evidence, the market in which an entity would normally enter into a transaction is presumed to be the principal market.
+ASC 820 requires entities to determine the principal market based on the market with the greatest volume and level of activity for the asset or liability.
+Unless there is contrary evidence, entities should presume that the market they typically use for transactions is the principal market.

 If the principal market is not determinable, then the most advantageous market should be used to determine fair value.